The 1930s

 • April 24, 1980: “The Warner campus has developed a new kind of junkie.
 The days of drug addicts are over and the days of food junkies are barely hanging on, but video mania has just begun.
 The real video game junkies play every day.
 When asked if he ever feels like he ever spends too much, Keith Henry, an avid player says “Always.
 But what’s money for?”
 Henry said, “it’s the spirit, the joy of competition.
 It’s man against machine, flesh against the components,” according to Warner World News.

-• Spring 1981: College honors alumnus Dr. Marshall K. Christensen in prestigious inauguration as the fifth president of WPC.
-Christensen serves as president until 1996.
+• Spring 1981: College honored alumnus Dr. Marshall K. Christensen in prestigious inauguration as the fifth president of WPC.
+Christensen served as president until 1996.

 • October 23, 1981: Dedication of the administration building as A.F.
 Gray Hall